-6.1.7 SF PHT A: Physical tampering security function
+6.1.7 SF_PHT_A: Physical tampering security function

-176 In TEST, ISSUER and USER configurations, this functionality ensures the following:

-- the TOE detects clock and voltage supply operating changes by the environment, - the TOE detects attempts to violate its physical integrity, - the TOE is always clocked with shape and timing within specified operating conditions.
+- 181 In TEST, ISSUER and USER configurations, this functionality ensures the following: - the TOE detects clock and voltage supply operating changes by the environment, - the TOE detects attempts to violate its physical integrity, and glitch attacks, - the TOE is always clocked with shape and timing within specified operating conditions.

-6.1.8 SF ADMINIS A: Security violation administrator
+6.1.8 SF_ADMINIS_A: Security violation administrator

-177 In TEST, ISSUER and USER configurations, this functionality ensures the management of security violations attempts.
+- 182 In TEST, ISSUER and USER configurations, this functionality ensures the management of security violations attempts.

-178 The security violations attempts which are managed are:
+- 183 The security violations attempts which are managed are:

 - access to unavailable or reserved memory locations,

-- unauthorised access to user memories.
+- unauthorised access to User memories,

-- unauthorised access to STM memories,
+- unauthorised access to ST memories,

 - bad CPU usage,

 - bad NVM use,

 - EEPROM single bit fails,

 - clock and voltage supply operating changes,

-- TOE physical integrity abuse.
+- TOE physical integrity abuse,

+- fault injection,

+- code signature alarm.